WHAT YOU SHOULD KNOW

 You may also want to think about different ways to create shade with a pergola, gazebo or canopy.

-We recommend adding lights to enhance your deck’s appeal, as well as, safety!
+We recommend adding lights to enhance your deck’s appeal, as well as safety!
 Adding lights to the exits and stairways will help you maneuver safely at night.
 Lights atop the railing can create the effect of a candlelit area, and can define the deck area at night.

 BUILD IN AND AROUND

-There are many ways to build in places to sit and storage on your deck from built-in benches, to beautiful curves that invite people to lean in and enjoy the view.
-You can even build around natural elements like that beautiful tree so that you can continue to enjoy nature while on your deck.
+There are many ways to build individual, unique features into your deck, from beautiful curves to benches & planters.
+You can even build around natural elements, like trees or boulders, that will allow you to enjoy nature while on your deck.